Welcome to Fiji's finest island, Yanuca Island and the best beach resort for surfing, diving, fishing, island style relaxing!

 Yanuca Island Resort, home to Fiji's world famous Bega Lagoon, only a short boat ride from Pacific Harbour and less than an hour from the capital city of Suva.

 Stay at Yanuca Island Resort with a real surfer's feeling and the friendly Fijian family which owns the land.
-This beautiful resort is protected in a small jungle filled cove and you can dive into warm blue water from the incredible white sandy beach straight in front.
+This basic but beautiful resort is protected in a small jungle filled cove and you can dive into warm blue water from the incredible white sandy beach straight in front.
 You can sleep comfortably as singles, couples and families in your own private bure.

 The food is local style family meals, you'll enjoy buffet meals of cooked breakfast and delicious home style dinner and have lunch on the boat at the reef or back at island.
 Local produce is the order of the day with most fish being caught that day.
 There are plenty of freshly caught fish dishes, chicken and lamb curries, fresh vegetables, sandwiches, fruit, cereals, juices, snacks, and some beverages.
+You are welcome to take your own alcohol.

 CONTACT ONE OUR FRIENDLY CONSULTANTS